karam-zomlut/Reddit/README.md

-# Reddit

-Dear G13 this is a fake Reddit, Rely on yourself😜
+## Dear G13 this is a fake Reddit, Rely on yourself😜